-A U.S. Holder that holds or is considering the disposition of ADSs or common shares should consult its own tax advisor concerning the U.S. federal income tax consequences and any other U.S. federal tax consequences (such as the effects of the Medicare contribution tax), as well as any consequences arising under the laws of any other taxing jurisdiction in light of the particular circumstances of the U.S. Holder.
+This summary does not contain a detailed description of all the U.S. federal income tax consequences to a U.S. Holder in light of its particular circumstances and does not address the Medicare tax on net investment income, U.S. federal estate and gift taxes or the effects of any state, local or non-U.S. tax laws.
+A U.S. Holder that holds or is considering the acquisition of ADSs or common shares should consult its own tax advisor concerning the U.S. federal income tax consequences and any other U.S. federal tax consequences or consequences arising under the laws of any other taxing jurisdiction in light of the particular circumstances of the U.S. Holder.